Olive oil is a delicious ingredient we use all the time, but is it safe for our dogs? Read on to find out if you can share this food with your pup!

 How Much Olive Oil Can I Give My Dog?

-If your dog is 20 pounds, they can have one teaspoon of olive oil each day.
 If your pup is 40 pounds, they can have two teaspoons a day, and so on.

 First, be sure to buy extra virgin olive oil, or EVOO, as this contains less acid content than other types of olive oils.

 It’s also important to know how to properly store your olive oil.
 Keep the bottle away from heat or direct sunlight and store it in a cool, dry place.
-This will help extend the shelf life of your olive oil so you can get the most out of every bottle.
+This will help extend the shelf life of the olive oil so you can get the most out of every bottle.

 Finding a Complete Diet for Your Pup

 While olive oil is an excellent ingredient to incorporate into your pup’s diet, health and wellness rely on much more than this.